knightjdr/youn-lab/README.md

 ## Troubleshooting

 If you run into issues with images not displaying correctly in the development server, try running the command `npm run clean` and restarting the development server.

-## Credits

-* Vector cartoons are by [Lukasz Adam](https://lukaszadam.com/)
-* Icons are from the free repository at [FontAwesome](https://fontawesome.com/)
-* Hero image is courtesy of [Ramón Salinero on Unsplash](https://unsplash.com/photos/vEE00Hx5d0Q).
-* Wooden robot image is courtesy of [Kaboompics.com from Pexels](https://www.pexels.com/photo/wooden-robot-6069/)
-* Hourglass image is courtesy of [Aron Visuals on Unsplash](https://unsplash.com/photos/BXOXnQ26B7o)
-* Robot army image is courtesy of [Mina FC on Unsplash](https://unsplash.com/photos/3QKsG0fDrC8)